 - 15 credits in a Concentration area

 - 6 capstone credits

 Students in the Special Education and Applied Behavior Analysis MS program complete a research capstone course where they are introduced to the research process and designs utilized in ABA.
 Following completion of the research course, students will complete a capstone experience.
 Capstone projects vary and can include design and completion of an action research project.
 Course descriptions may be found in the Drexel University Course Catalog.

 How to Apply to the Special Education/Applied Behavior Analysis Master’s Degree

-The Special Education/Applied Behavior Analysis Degree program is offered 100% online.
+The Special Education and Applied Behavior Analysis Degree program is offered 100% online.
 You can get started by filling out the Drexel Online application.
 Questions?
 You can request more information or schedule an appointment with a program manager here.